How can you change the world?

 The Families of the Children of the Albergue

 Families, whose children qualify for attendance at the shelters, live near the shelter and lack the education and economic ability to assist in the development of their children.

 The Albergue Shelters are run by a Maestra (manager/teacher), 2 tudors. (female teachers or social workers who leave their families and live with the children during the school year), and two cooks that come for an hour or two a day.
-State government pays for the building, staff and some food but not much more.
+State government pays for the building, staff and food.
 (To the right - actual living conditions of the kids at home)

 All children attend a local elementary school.
-The kids clothes, shoes, underwear, hygiene and school supplies, and reading books are provided by donations from Family to Family Humanitarian Expeditions (FFHE).
-FFHE also provides educational classes in English, health and hygiene and other needed topics for the children and their parents.
+The children are required to wear uniforms to school and at the Albergue.
+FFHE offers educational classes in English, health and hygiene and other needed topics for the children and their parents.